The portion of the home that is above ground.

 Often used to describe the way Armstrong Flooring’s floors are known to withstand a lot of wear and tear, allowing them to look newer longer.

-A term that describes the way hardwood and laminate board edges and ends are cut.
+A term that describes the way laminate board edges and ends are cut.
 Edges and ends are typically described as square, micro, beveled, micro-beveled, scraped and pillowed.

 EMBOSSED IN REGISTER (EIR)

 A manufacturing process that intensifies the depth, texture and realistic look of the floor by aligning the embossing with the printed design (what you see matches what you feel).
 This technique is used on Armstrong Flooring laminate and vinyl floor products.